vinssm/vinssm/README.md

 - 👋 Hi, I’m @vinssm
 - 👀 I’m interested in TI, Angular, CLOUD, DEVOPS.
-- 🌱 I’m currently learning new AI.
+- 🌱 I’m currently working as Release Manager and enrolled into UNCC Code BootCamp.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Angular UI
 - 📫 How to reach me ...

 <!---